 AICD regulatory reform priorities

-The AICD wants fair, fit-for-purpose and modern regulations that support diligent directors in governing for growth.
-Our current reform priorities include:
+The AICD advocates for fair, fit-for-purpose and modern regulations that support diligent directors in governing for growth.
+Our FY22 reform priorities include:

 - Modern, fit-for-purpose corporate and governance law

 - Balanced director liability settings that reflect the role of the board

 - NFP regulation that supports and sustains good governance outcomes

 - Sustainability reporting settings that are clear, consistent and reflect stakeholder needs

 Governance practice leadership